antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

   }
 }
 ```

 For more information about `appsettings.json` file format and manual configuration see the documentation file.

 ## Versioning

 For now this project uses semantic versioning that follows .Net Core versioning.
-That means that major and minor versions are equal .Net Core major and minor version but patch version will be used independently.
+That means that major and minor versions are equal to .Net Core major and minor versions but patch versions will be used independently.

 ## Changelog

 All notable changes being tracked in the [changelog](./docs/changelog.md) file.

 ## License

-This library is licenced under GNU General Public License v3 that means you are free to use it anywhere you want but you have to provide to the community all modifying changes of the library. </br>
+This library licenced under GNU General Public License v3.
+That means you are free to use it anywhere you want, but if you modify library by yourself you have to provide all notable changes to the community.

-Also feel free to contribute!
+Feel free to contribute!